 Develops knowledge of the function and care of the scalp, skin, and hair.
 Emphasis is placed on the function, health, and growth of these areas.
 Topics include: cells, skeletal system, muscular system, nervous system, circulatory system, and related systems.
-Pre-requisites: BARB 1010 - Science: Sterilization, Sanitation, and Bacteriology Co-requisites: None

 BARB 1060 - Introduction to Color Theory/Color Application